samthebest/dump/agile-data-and-tdd.md

 This post will not labour over the subtle differences between the annoying number of terms mentioned in the [precursor post](LINK), which will henceforth be collectively referred to as *DD, rather we will focus on how to apply the principles they each have in common to a field that at a glance precludes using them.  *DD has worked well in web development but it seems difficult to apply in data driven fields.

-#### "Problems" of *DD in Data Science

-*Evaluation*: How does one write an "automatic test" for a model?
-What is the definition of passing?
-We usually look at the ROCs, some charts and evaluation measures and consider the model "good" when the numbers are large (but not so large that something fishy is going on with our features or validation framework).

-*Model Exploration*: Often using single measures of performance doesn't really make sense, rather we look at charts, we add more colours and dimensions, we look at clusters, and when it seems kinda reasonable we stop and consider the task done.

-*Data Exploration*: We also have a habit of postponing automation, of say ETL, or running the models, or evaluating the models.
-That isn't prototyping, that's productionization, and we will save that for later or get someone else to do it.
-We say to ourselves "we don't have an awesome model yet, why would I put any effort into productionization?".

-The process is interactive and iterative, which is good, but it is also quite manual, which is bad.

-#### "Problems" of *DD in Big Data

-*Long Running Jobs*: How can a test-cycle work for something that takes 5 hours to run?
-Aren't tests supposed to run in a few seconds?

-*Computational Resource Problems*: How can we write a test to catch out of memory errors?
-Or out of disk space errors?

 ### The Core Principle of \*DD Practices

 The "problems" we use to justify not writting automated tests in the data world are not problems with the practice, but the mindset.
 Lack of automation in *any* type of software development is driven by: